man who feels pain in front of the leg of cruralgia type

 In the next section, we will identify the most common signs and symptoms seen in cases of cruralgia, then explain the causes and structures potentially responsible for your symptoms.

-How to diagnose cruralgia (and the symptoms)?
+How to diagnose cruralgia (symptoms and medical imaging)?

-Obviously, the best way to detect, confirm, or clarify a diagnosis of cruralgia is to consult a qualified health professional (and even more so if your condition is chronic!).
+Obviously, the best way to detect, confirm, or clarify a diagnosis of cruralgia is to consult a qualified health professional.
 Most often, it will begin with a clinical examination.
-Here are the main signs and symptoms that will lead him to issue a diagnosis of cruralgia:

 Pain

 Typically, the patient complains of groin pain.
 On the other hand, there are sometimes symptoms of pain at the top of the thigh, or even radiation to the inside of the knee.
-This actually depends on the irritated root (between L2 and L4).
-As mentioned, the crural nerve can be irritated, but not "stuck" as such.

-Numbness or tingling
+Numbness and tingling

 Please note that cruralgia should not be confused with meralgia paresthetica, a common condition caused by damage to the lateral cutaneous nerve of the thigh, resulting in pain, numbness and tingling on the front and outside of the thigh.